 Regularly grazed pasture will over time have much healthier grass and soil than idle grassland, and a well managed grazing program has been shown to be an effective tool in rehabilitating degraded pastures and farmland.
 Additionally, like a large portion of the world’s grazing land, much of the steep mountain pasture where our cattle live is unsuitable for crop production, so pasture raised livestock is essential to meeting the food demand for a growing global population.

 We source exclusively from family farms practicing similar sustainability standards.
 We know all of our farmers by name and frequently visit them to ensure our high standards never waiver.

 From the management of our pastures and land, to the practice of rotational grazing and a current project for restoration of streams and water quality management, and even to the choice of recycled and recyclable packaging materials, we pay careful attention to the long term sustainability of all that we do on the farm.

 WHY DO YOU DRY-AGE THE BEEF?Simply put, dry-aged beef tastes better.
 It is a more complicated and expensive process and; therefore, not usually found in grocery stores.
-Our beef is dry-aged for two weeks in a temperature and humidity controlled cooler.
+Our beef is dry-aged in a temperature and humidity controlled cooler.
 Moisture in the meat is allowed to escape and evaporate, which concentrates the beef flavor.
 Additionally, enzymes naturally present in the meat break down the muscle tissue, resulting in improved tenderness, texture, and flavor.

 Packaging and Shipping